spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-attributes.md

 To add an attribute for a marketplace concrete product:

-1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
-This takes you to the *Concrete Product SKU, Name* page.
+1. On the **Concrete Products** page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
+The **Concrete Product SKU, Name** page opens.
-2. Scroll down to the *Attributes* pane.
+2. Scroll down to the **Attributes** pane.
-3. In the *Attributes* pane, click **+Add**.
+3. In the **Attributes** pane, click **+Add**.
 The empty cells appear in the table below.
-4. From the drop-down menu *Attribute*, select a predefined value or enter your own when allowed by the Marketplace operator.
+4. From the drop-down menu **Attribute**, select a predefined value or enter your own when allowed by the Marketplace operator.
-5. Depending on the attribute selected in the step 3, for the *Default* cell, select or enter the predefined value.
-Use the *Default* cell if no translations are needed.
+5. Depending on the attribute selected in the step 3, for the **Default** cell, select or enter the predefined value.
+Use the **Default** cell if no translations are needed.
 6. Add/select translations for the attribute values for the desired locales.

 **Tips and tricks**